 - Purchase airfares through the UTSA and UT System-wide contracted travel agencies.
 State regulations require the use of the One Card for airfare purchases if using state or federal funds.

 - Reserve and pay for car rentals through the UTSA and UT System-wide car rental agencies via the online reservation system or Concur.
 Include the Car Rental Contract Agreement Number in reservations, in order to ensure the UTSA/UT System-wide car rental prices are received.
 Please contact Disbursement and Travel Services ( DTS) to obtain these codes.

 - Provide completed Texas Hotel Occupancy Tax Exemption Certificate to hotels.

 - Provide completed Motor Vehicle Rental Exemption Certificate to car rental agencies.

 Departments/cardholders may only incur hospitality expenses on cards with approved special event privileges.
 Special event privileges allow transactions with certain restricted businesses and purchase of certain restricted commodities in support of business-related hospitality.
 Approval of special event privileges is at the discretion of the assistant vice president for supply chain or designee.

-It is strongly recommended the applicant take AM0553 Business Related Hospitality and Entertainment Expenditures prior to applying for special event privileges.
+It is strongly recommended the applicant take the Business Related Hospitality and Entertainment training prior to applying for special event privileges.

 Only expenses authorized in Financial Guideline — Business Related Hospitality and Entertainment Expenditures are allowed.
 Departments/cardholders must also adhere to the requirements of that guideline, including submitting an approved Business Expense Form (BEF).